Opens August 1, 2016! September 30, 2016 deadline.

 - How long do you plan to be in-country?

-- How do you plan to capture media, and with whom do you plan to meet?
+- How do you plan to capture photos, and with whom do you plan to meet?

-- Include plans for delivering preliminary photos and film during your expedition.
+- Include plans for delivering preliminary photos during your expedition.

 - Where will you travel to?
 Do you plan to visit more than one country?